Gyruss: Legacy

-The Famicom version of the game is included in the Majesco Entertainment TV Game Konami Collector's Series: Arcade Advanced and was released for Japanese mobile phones in 2004.
+The Famicom version of the game is included in the Majesco TV Game Konami Collector's Series: Arcade Advanced and was released for Japanese mobile phones in 2004.

 Gyruss is included in the compilation Konami 80's Arcade Gallery, released for both the arcade and PlayStation (known as Konami 80's AC Special in western arcades and Konami Arcade Classics in the North American PlayStation version).
 It is also part of Konami Collector's Series: Arcade Advanced for the Game Boy Advance.

 The Konami Live!
 Plug and Play PC controller includes an emulated online Gyruss, as well as five other Konami titles.

 Dance Dance Revolution Ultramix 2 contains a remix of the Gyruss music as a playable song.

 Clones

 A bootleg arcade version exists with the name Venus.

 Gyruss was cloned as a mini-game in the games Grand Theft Auto: San Andreas (named "They Crawled from Uranus") and Contra: Legacy of War.